FAIR-by-Design-Methodology/FAIR-by-Design_ToT/Templates/Training Unit/Content/content_template.md

 ## Target Audience
 - who is this learning unit meant for

+## Duration
+- time needed to learn the provided content

 ## Prerequisites
 - list any knowledge that is required so that the learning unit can be followed